 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here and discuss here.

 For any tropers who feel this way...
 You Are Not Alone.
 There are numbers you can call.
 Please, talk to someone.

-Despite what many works may lead you to believe, suicide is a serious and extremely sensitive topic even with teenagers—the trouble is sorting out the hormonal and Wangst-ridden teens from the ones who are genuinely suffering.
-This can be hard to do since many have little to no knowledge of psychology, and the warning signs are much more nuanced and variable than what the media portrays.
+Despite what many works may lead you to believe, suicide is a serious and extremely sensitive topic even with teenagers.
+Helping the suicidal is hard to do since many have little to no knowledge of psychology, and the warning signs are much more nuanced and variable than what the media portrays.
 The pervasive mishandling of the issue, especially by Hollywood, leads to many deaths that could have been prevented if the proper measures had been taken.
 However, this page is not the end-all guide to diagnosis: This will merely debunk the common misconceptions surrounding suicide, as well as shed light on the reasons for them.

 It should be noted that Depression is one of the leading reasons behind suicide, which is why this page will also discuss the symptoms of depression.
 If left untreated, a depressed person may consider suicide anyway if they believe that nobody cares enough to confront them about it.